Pre- and Post-Op Skin Care

 Dr. Schlechter truly believes that our products prepare skin, promote healing, shorten recovery, reduce symptoms and help obtain a better cosmetic outcome.

-The ultimate goal of healthy, beautiful skin is what we strive for at Spring Ridge Plastic Surgery, formerly Proserpi-Schlechter Center for Plastic Surgery, and The Spa at Spring Ridge.
+The ultimate goal of healthy, beautiful skin is what we strive for at The Spa at Spring Ridge as well as Spring Ridge Plastic Surgery, (formerly Proserpi-Schlechter Center for Plastic Surgery).
 Complete aesthetic enhancement includes the surface and texture of the skin.
 Smooth healthy skin can be achieved through specific care programs customized to each patient’s individual needs.
 Our comprehensive skin care services give our patients the best opportunity to maintain their rejuvenated and youthful appearance.

 Corrective Camouflage Makeup